Kosovar cuisine: Drinks

 Drinking coffee is part of a big tradition in Kosovo.
 It is widely consumed and served everywhere at cafés, bars or restaurants.
-There are several varieties of coffee popular in Kosovo, which include instant coffee, brewed coffee, turkish coffee and Italian coffee.
+There are several varieties of coffee popular in Kosovo, which include instant coffee, brewed coffee, Turkish coffee and espresso.

 The most popular traditional drink in Kosovo is Rasoj which is made of a fermented red cabbage.
 Another popular beverages include boza, lemonade, kompot (usually drank during the autumn and made with seasonal fruit such as quince), beer, as well as coffee and teas.